AdamHarries/Gideon-Soliloquy/Character2.md

         - Use reaction to deflect or catch a missile when hit by a ranged weapon attack.
         - Damage reduced by 1d10 + dex modifier + monk level
         - If damage reduced to 0, it can be caught.
 If caught, can spend 1 ki to throw it back (proficiency, counts as monk weapon, range 20/60) (see PHB for more details).
+    Slow fall:
+        - Can use reaction when falling to reduce fall damage by 5x monk level.

 Monastic tradition:
     "Way of Shadow"